Sunny with a High Near 62

 Today

 Sunny, with a high near 62.
-Southwest wind 5 to 10 mph.
+Breezy, with a light southwest wind becoming west 13 to 18 mph in the morning.
+Winds could gust as high as 25 mph.

 Tonight